Bridgewater Township, Michigan

 Bridgewater Township is a civil township of Washtenaw County in the U.S. state of Michigan.
 The population was 1,615 at the 2020 census.

 History

 Bridgewater Township was organized in 1832.
 It was originally known as Hixon Township after one of it first settlers, Colonel Daniel Hixon.
 In 1833, it was renamed Bridgewater Township after Bridgewater, New York.

 Originally, the township occupied the southwest corner of the county as well until Manchester Township was set aside from the western half of the Bridgewater Township in 1837.
 The first township hall was built in Bridgewater Township in 1856.
-The current township hall was rebuilt on the same site and it now a designated.
+The current township hall was rebuilt on the same site and is now a designated Michigan State Historic Site.
 By 1850, there were 2 towns, Bridgewater and River Raisin.
 River Raisin was located in section 20.
 It had a few mills, a train station, a post office, a store, and a few other businesses.
 The river raisin community no longer exists.
-Michigan State Historic Site.